hyunbin7303/TodoRestful/README.md

 # Project name:
 > Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.

+## Todo Restul Api

 # Description:
 > A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.
-ToDo is a Restful webservice designed to assist users with building their own ToDo application.
-This service will provide various methods and request to accommodate general uses of a ToDo task list.
+Todo is a Restful webservice designed to assist users with building their own Todo application.
+This service will provide various methods and available calls to accommodate general uses of a Todo task list.

 ## Features
 This project provides API endpoints to operate CRUD functionality to manage a personal To Do list: